Intel-bigdata/SSM/docs/small-file-solution.md

 * Delete small file: delete small file in hdfs, then delete the file container info of small file in meta store.

-* Truncate small file: since the small file is already truncated in hdfs, the length of small file is set to zero in meta store.
+* Truncate small file: since the small file is already truncated in hdfs, only the length of small file is set to zero in meta store.

 > Note that the content of small file is still stored in the container file after delete or truncate.

 ### 2. Unsupported operations

-There are a number of operations, such as setAcl, which are not supported at present, but we can consider their supports in the future.
+There are a number of operations, such as setAcl, which are not supported at present, but we can consider such supports in the future.

 i.
-Operations below can be executed successfully, but the results are not accurate.
+The operations below can be executed successfully, but the results are not accurate.

 * Get and set storage policy: getStoragePolicies, setStoragePolicy.
 * Get and set cache: addCacheDirective, removeCacheDirective, listCacheDirectives, modifyCacheDirective.
 * Others: setReplication, getContentSummary.

 ii.
-Operations below are not allowed to execute.
+The operations below are not allowed to execute.

 * Set acl: setPermission, setOwner, modifyAclEntries, removeAclEntries, setAcl, removeDefaultAcl.
 * Symlink: createSymlink, getFileLinkStatus, getLinkTarget, getFileLinkInfo.